 It is now here where the overall strength of your total rewards and human capital package become SO ESSENTIAL.
 This company has a great internal culture and it offers long-term incentives and ownership.
 It even has great programs that augment pay.
 The company prides itself in being a place where people want to come to work.
 It values its employees in ways that not only cost money, but require a little more time, effort and understanding.

 Because the company has communicated a strong long-term strategy and has been built on a powerful internal culture, this company has an impressive foundation and useful tools to help keep employees engaged and retained during this fantastic albeit rough patch.
 If they had not spent the time and money over many years to build that holistic package, these critical team members would probably be the first to leave.

 Compensation isn't the be all and end all of everything.
 When it breaks, and it will someday, your foundation had better be strong enough to fill the hole until you can correct the problem.

-Dan Walter is the President and CEO of Performensation and is focused on the needs of small and mid-sized public and private companies.
-Dan is working with fellow Compensation Café writers, Ann Bares and Margaret O’Hanlon on a new book due later this year.
-Dan is a co-author of “The Decision Makers Guide to Equity Compensation”, “If I’d Only Known That”, “GEOnomics 2011” and “Equity Alternatives.”
-Dan is frequently requested as a dynamic and humorous speaker covering compensation and motivation topics.
+Dan Walter is the President and CEO of Performensation a firm committed to aligning pay with corporate strategy and culture.
+Dan and fellow Compensation Café writers, Ann Bares and Margaret O’Hanlon are happy to announce our new book: “Everything You Do in COMPENSATION IS COMMUNICATION.”
+Dan has also co-authored of several other books including “The Decision Makers Guide to Equity Compensation”, “If I’d Only Known That”, “GEOnomics 2011” and “Equity Alternatives.”
 Connect with him on LinkedIn or follow him on Twitter at @Performensation and @SayOnPay.